mithleshkatre/Mastering-MCU/README.md

 # Mastering-MCU
-In this repositary I have written code to develop serial communication driver base on registers levels programming.
+In this repository I have written code to develop serial communication driver base on registers levels programming.

-seial comminication drivers in this repositiry are Uart/SPI/I2C and GPIO as well included
+seial comminication drivers in this repository are Uart/SPI/I2C and GPIO as well included